 - If the same custom field exists on the customer record that you are merging into, the field value of the target customer will be preserved, and the one from the source customer will be lost.

-This is Cindy’s original profile:
+This is Cindy’s original record:

-This is Cindy's new profile:
+This is Cindy's new record:

 - Choose the customer you want to merge into.
 ChartMogul provides suggestions based on email or external ID.
 If you don't find a match, you can also search.